 Brampton Transit operates with Computer-Aided Dispatching (CAD) and Automatic Vehicle Location (AVL) systems.

-CAD/AVL provides a comprehensive real-time tracking and dispatching.
-Data transmitted from our vehicles is processed by the CAD/AVL system and provides real time bus locations, schedule adherence and incident information to the Brampton Transit Control Centre.
+CAD/AVL provides comprehensive real-time tracking and dispatching.
+Data transmitted from our vehicles gets processed by the CAD/AVL system and provides real-time bus locations, schedule adherence and incident information to the Brampton Transit Control Centre.

 Real-time next bus information

-With the real-time technology, real-time next bus information is available online, by email, text and phone.
+With the Next Ride real-time technology, real-time next bus information is available online, by email, text and phone.
 All you need is your four-digit bus stop number.
-Here’s how it works:
+Learn about Next Ride.